artipie/npm-proxy-adapter/README.md

 to process this call.

 ### Package/tarball not found
-If adapter is unable to find the package neither it's own storage, not remote registry it returns HTTP 404 answer:
+If adapter is unable to find the package neither in it's own storage, nor in the remote registry, it returns HTTP 404 answer:
 ```http request
 HTTP/1.1 404 Not Found
 Date: Thu, 02 Apr 2020 13:54:30 GMT